 - Honey (enough to fill one jar)

-Step 1 – Gather four clear glass jars and fill one with water, one with corn syrup, one with cooking oil and one with honey.
+Step 1 – Gather four clear glass jars and fill one with water, one with corn syrup, one with cooking oil (we used vegetable oil, but any cooking oil will work) and one with honey.

 Step 2 – Carefully drop one marble into each jar.
 Drop one marble at a time and observe what happens to the marble when it enters the liquid.
-Which marbles sink to the bottom of the jar quickly and which marbles sink to the bottle of the jar slowly?
+You’ll notice right away that the marble behaves differently in each jar.
+Was your hypothesis correct?
+Do you know why some marbles sink to the bottom of the jar quickly and some marbles sink to the bottle of the jar slowly?

 More Science Fun